andr2000/xen/docs/misra/exclude-list.rst

       and static analysis scan.
 (Implemented only for Cppcheck tool)
     - codestyle: the codestyle.py script exclude this entry from the formatting tool.
+ - <checker>: an optional parameter to pass a configuration to the checker about this entry.
+The parameter to be specified is one of the value listed for the "checkers" value.

 To ease the review and the modifications of the entries, they shall be listed in alphabetical order referring to the rel_path field.